pchemguy/spec-kit/templates/capabilities/capabilities.md

 - environment or runtime context;
 - baseline versus advanced use.

-If one or more material differences exist inside a proposed capability anchor, the LLM SHOULD split the anchor unless doing so would create low-value, overly narrow anchors.
+If one or more material differences exist within a proposed grouping of capability candidates, the LLM SHOULD split the capability unless doing so would produce low-value or overly narrow capabilities.

-If a proposed capability anchor is too narrow to represent a meaningful user-facing capability area, the LLM SHOULD merge it with the nearest cohesive anchor.
+If a proposed capability is too narrow to represent a meaningful user-facing area, the LLM SHOULD merge it with the nearest cohesive grouping of capability candidates.

 ---

 ##### Mandatory Constraints

-The LLM MUST NOT:
+The LLM MUST enforce Capability Model consistency during grouping of capability candidates:

-- group capabilities that belong to different **Capability Model categories**:
+- capability candidates belonging to different **Capability Model categories** MUST NOT be grouped:
     - Core User Capability
     - Supporting Functional Capability
     - NFFF Aspect (when promoted)
-- merge a **Core User Capability** with:
+- a **Core User Capability** MUST NOT be merged with:
-    - Supporting Functional Capabilities; or
+    - Supporting Functional Capability candidates; or
-    - NFFF Capability Anchors
+    - NFFF capability candidates
-- absorb a promoted **NFFF Aspect** into a domain capability anchor
+- a promoted **NFFF Aspect** MUST NOT be absorbed into a domain capability

-Each capability anchor MUST remain:
+Each resulting capability MUST remain:

 - category-consistent;
 - semantically cohesive;